 The digital marketing world is evolving at an unimaginably fast pace.
-Every day there is a new concept, marketers are busy implementing so as to get the best of both worlds enticing customers & improving ROI.
+Every day there are new concepts that marketers implement to entice customers & improve ROI.

 In the present time, as much as 98% of the American population, switch between their devices throughout the day.
-All of this has led to marketing evolution which enables marketers to communicate to their customers in the most efficient manner — omnichannel marketing & multichannel marketing are the results of this evolution.
+All of this has led to a marketing evolution that enables marketers to communicate to their customers in the most efficient manner — omnichannel marketing & multichannel marketing being the results of this evolution.

-It has been long enough that the word Omnichannel has been around but we still confuse it with multi-channel marketing.
-While the two terms sound similar and a number of marketers are using them interchangeably, they are two different concepts — there is a difference between omnichannel marketing & multichannel marketing.
+It has been long enough that the word “omnichannel” has been around but we still confuse it with “multichannel” marketing.
+While the two terms sound similar and many marketers are using them interchangeably, they are two different concepts.

 What is Omnichannel Marketing?

-Multichannel marketing is about giving an ever-connected seamless & integrated experience to the user.
-It involves creating a scenario wherein all the communication channels are integrated together for better connectedness.
+Omnichannel marketing is about giving an ever-connected seamless & integrated experience to the user.
+It involves creating a scenario wherein all the communication channels are integrated for better connectedness.

-Per a study, as much as 73% of the customers use a number of different channels to interact with their favorite brands.
-Therefore, the approach not only makes it possible for companies to engage with their customers on different channels but it also helps companies in meeting consumer expectations.
+Per a study, as much as 73% of the customers use several different channels to interact with their favorite brands.
+Therefore, the approach not only makes it possible for companies to engage with their customers on different channels but also helps companies in meeting consumer expectations.

-The aim of multichannel marketing is to make use of multiple channels to reach out to a wide range of audiences.
+Multichannel marketing aims to make use of multiple channels to reach out to a wide range of audiences.
 It creates a broader reach of the campaign by disseminating the information through different channels — social media, email, website & more.
 The multichannel marketing strategy is so designed to reach out to potential customers no matter where they are engaging with the brand.

-Unlike multichannel marketing, with omnichannel marketing — messaging & campaigns are integrated together to get the user with a consistent experience.
-In that way, the consumer will be nudged into the same direction with every touchpoint.
-Omni-channel marketing makes sure that through every other channel the customer gets the same experience, fortifying their trust in the product.
+Unlike multichannel marketing, with omnichannel marketing — messaging & campaigns are integrated to get the user a consistent experience.
+In that way, the consumer will be nudged in the same direction with every touchpoint.
+Omnichannel marketing makes sure that through every other channel the customer gets the same experience, fortifying their trust in the product.

 - Channel vs. Customer

-Multi-channel marketing is about casting the widest net to get the most customers in the net & educate them about your brand.
-In multi-channel marketing, companies make use of two or more than two channels at the same time to interact with their customers.
+Multichannel marketing is about casting the widest net to get the most customers in the net & educate them about your brand.
+In multichannel marketing, companies make use of two or more channels at the same time to interact with their customers.
 In this form of strategy, the goal is to spread your brands’ message through different channels — the most popular being social media & email marketing.
-The multi-channel approach focuses on communication channels!
+The multichannel approach focuses on communication channels!